joedefen/pwr-tray/README.md

 ---

-## Using pwr-tray
+## HowTo Run pwr-tray

-### Manual Launch of the Applet
+### Manual Launch of the Tray Applet
 - For foreground in terminal, run `pwr-tray -o` ("-o" logs to stdout).
 - In the background, run `setsid pwr-tray &` (logs to `~/.config/pwr-tray/debug.log`).
-### Other Forms of pwr-tray
+### Other Forms of pwr-tray (for Maintenance/Debugging)
 - `pwr-tray -e` edits the config file (`~/.config/pwr-ini/config.ini`)
 - `pwr-tray -f` tails the log file (`~/.config/pwr-ini/debug.log`)

-### Tests
+### Initial Testing of pwr-tray
 - Running `pwr-tray --quick` reduces the lock and sleep timeout to 1 minute (although you can 'click' the current value to try others), and `--quick` runs double-time (so 1 minute timers expire in 30s per the wall clock).
-- You can run in various modes, but the default, SleepAfterLock, runs thru almost every action.
+- You can run in various modes, but the default, SleepAfterLock, exercises thru the most code paths.
-- Then ensure closing the lid, hitting the power button, etc., has the desired effects.
+- Then, ensure closing the lid, hitting the power button, etc., have the desired effects.

 ---

-# Configuration Basics
+# HowTo Configure pwr-tray
 - When the program is started w/o a `config.ini`, then it is created with defaults.
 - It has three sections:
     * **Settings**: The settings for when plugged in.
 Missing/invalid settings are inherited from the defaults.
 Here are the defaults: